yezero/sandstorm/docs/administering/sandcats.md

 - Ask you for the token, then pass it to the sandcats.io service.

-The install will continue and your new Sandstorm install will be bound to `example.sandcats.io`.
+The install will continue and your new Thurly install will be bound to `example.sandcats.io`.

 **Full details** for those who are curious.